edrlab/bd-comics-manga/Scroll.md

-# Panel navigation
+# Scroll and Panel navigation

-Historically, scroll can be vertical or horizontal.
-In Korea and France, most scrolls are vertical, but there are horizontal use cases also.
+Scroll can be vertical or horizontal.
+Web oriented scroll is vertical (see webtoons) but many sequential works present an horizontal scroll (see turbomedia).

 In some use cases,